yodle/smidje/README.md

 # cljs-proof

-A Clojure library designed to ... well, that part is up to you.
+A little library for cljs testing and mocking

 ## Usage